Cirarshi/Cirarshi/README.md

 - 🔭 I’m currently working on [Connex](https://github.com/Cirarshi/connex)

-- 🌱 Currently mastering the **MERN** stack to build innovative web solutions
+- 🌱 Currently mastering the **DevOps & AWS Cloud** to deploy & maintain innovative web solutions

 - ⚛️  Happy to chat about **React** concepts and projects!